PoCInnovation/Deep-PoC/README.md

 ## AI

-The project's AI was created using the library called Pytorch.
-The AI is a imple CNN with 4 layers of convolution and 3 linear layer.
+The project's AI was created using the library called PyTorch.
+The AI is a imple CNN with 4 layers of convolution and 3 linear layers.
 The prediction is between 0 and 1, (0 being the detction of a deepfake and 1 being the detection of a real face).

-The Ai suffers from a lack of diversity in the dataset, most of the deepfake comme from https://thispersondoesnotexist.com, therefore it lacks the high capacity to detect deepfakes generated differently.
+The Ai suffers from a lack of diversity in the dataset, most of the deepfake come from https://thispersondoesnotexist.com, therefore it lacks the high capacity to detect deepfakes generated differently.

 ![](.github/assets/eyes.png?raw=true "Real and deppfake eyes")